What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 Even more detailed background

-The text encoders used here improve in performance as you move down the list.
+The text encoders listed become progressively more powerful as you go down the list.

-Note that the Long-CLIP-L model at the bottom is usable in ComfyUI but not in Stable Diffusion webUI Forge.
+Note that the bottom Long-Clip-L model can be used in ComfyUI but is not compatible with Stable Diffusion webUI Forge.

-Also, using FP32 text encoders requires the --fp32-text-enc setting, which we’ll cover later.
+Also, using FP32 format text encoders requires the --fp32-text-enc setting mentioned later.

-First, here are the text encoders typically found in major image generation AIs.
+Here are the main text encoders used in popular image generation AI systems:

 flowchart LR